Health Data Platform BC

-The Health Data Platform (HDP) supports research and analysis both within the health sector and in academia, by allowing access to health data from multiple sources to be brought together as required (on-demand) on a single secure platform.
+The Health Data Platform BC (HDPBC) supports research and analysis both within the health sector and in academia, by allowing access to health data from multiple sources to be brought together as required (on-demand) on a single secure platform.

 Instructions and form for submitting your request